 Where can I store my contact lenses?

 But these handy tools also need to be looked after to make sure they stay safe and hygienic for storing your contact lenses.
-If you don’t clean your contact lens case properly after every use, you could be putting your contact lenses and eyes at risk from eye infections and irritation.
+If you don’t clean your contact lens container properly after every use, you could be putting your contact lenses and eyes at risk from eye infections and irritation.

 - Scrub the inside of the case using a clean cloth or your finger (make sure your hands are thoroughly washed and dried)